 In addition, Dillon started building websites to advocate a stop to modern slavery.
 One website was noticed by Secretary of State Hillary Clinton and led to a partnership with the State Department on a website called Slavery Footprint.
 The idea was to get consumers to take an online survey to understand how their footprint related to slavery.
 Over 30 million people took the survey.

 Today, Dillon is the founder of Made in a Free World, a for-profit company that licenses enterprise software to help businesses identify products and components in their supply chain that could be made by forced labor.
 Major international companies are currently using the Made in a Free World application.
+Investing in companies that don’t incorporate forced labor in their supply chains, using knowledge gleaned from the investing 101 center, could help to drive change in these industries.

 Dillon concluded his talk by urging the audience to find their passion on how they can make a difference in the world.